-A much more upscale version of the Las Vegas dinner show, Mayfair offers entertainment alongside dinner and a view of the Fountains of Bellagio nightly.
+An upscale version of the Las Vegas dinner show, Mayfair offers entertainment alongside dinner and a view of the Fountains of Bellagio nightly.

 Typical nightly performances include musical acts, with jazz musicians being featured on Sundays.

 The acts paired with dinner provide a classy, vintage Las Vegas lounge vibe that is tough to beat.
-A popular dinner show destination, I suggest making reservations at Mayfair Supper Club in advance.
+As a popular restaurant, I suggest making reservations at Mayfair Supper Club in advance.

 Delilah at Wynn